josevalim/portal/README.md

 []
 ```

 Excellent!
-This means we can have distributed transfer by simply shooting a door and using the node names.
+This means we can have distributed transfer by simply using node names.
 Still on `room2`, let's try:

 ```iex
 iex> Portal.shoot(:orange)